Case Studies

 performance problem?

-A TV news director is under pressure from his GM to hire a minority and some makes some mistakes.
+A manager is under pressure to hire someone and makes a lot of mistakes.

 "You're The Boss"